mo-dhia/mo-dhia/README.md

 ###

-<p align="left">👋 Hi there!
-I'm Med Dhia Bouthouri from Tunisia.
-I'm passionate about technology and software development.
-Here's a bit about what I'm up to:<br><br><br>- 🔭 I’m working as full stack developper<br>- 📚I'm constantly learning and improving my skills.
+<p align="left">I'm passionate about technology and software development.
+Here's a bit about what I'm up to:<br><br>- 🔭 I’m working as full stack developper<br>- 📚I'm constantly learning and improving my skills.
 Currently, I'm diving deeper into react eco-systems and i have an intrest in three js, blender, AR, VR.<br>- ⚡ In my free time  I love building side projects, from website templates to SaaS apps.
 Whether I'm coding, exploring the outdoors, or diving into a good book.
 I'm always up for an adventure!<br><br>Feel free to connect with me and explore some of my projects below.
 Let's build something awesome together! 🚀</p>

 ###